metaver5o/docker-groestlcoin/README.md

 Specific versions of these alternate clients may be run using the command line options above.

-### Configuring Bitcoin
+### Configuring Groestlcoin

-The best method to configure the bitcoin server is to pass arguments to the `bitcoind` command.
-For example, to run bitcoin on the testnet:
+The best method to configure the Groestlcoin server is to pass arguments to the `groestlcoind` command.
+For example, to run groestlcoin on the testnet:

 ```
-$ docker run --name bitcoind-testnet NicolasDorier/bitcoin bitcoind -testnet
+$ docker run --name groestlcoind-testnet Groestlcoin/groestlcoin groestlcoind -testnet
 ```

-Alternatively, you can edit the `bitcoin.conf` file which is generated in your data directory (see below).
+Alternatively, you can edit the `groestlcoin.conf` file which is generated in your data directory (see below).

 ### Data Volumes